vuetifyjs/eslint-plugin-vuetify/README.md

 ]
 ```

-Eslint 8 can alternatively use the older configuration format:
+ESLint 8 can alternatively use the older configuration format:

 ```js
 // .eslintrc.js